Paytn Monticelli: College career

-As a freshman during the 2023 season, Monticelli appeared in 21 games, including 13 starts, and recorded a 7–4 win–loss record.
+As a freshman at Wisconsin during the 2023 season, Monticelli appeared in 21 games, including 13 starts, and recorded a 7–4 win–loss record.
 She pitched 80.0 innings, registering a 2.71 ERA, three complete games, and a team-leading 82 strikeouts.
 Her 82 strikeouts on the season ranked ninth all-time for a freshman in program history.
 Following the season, she transferred to Oklahoma.

 During the 2024 season, Monticelli established herself as Oklahoma's top bullpen arm.
 In 18 appearances, she pitched to a 1.09 ERA, while striking out 23 batters in 19 1/3 innings of work.
 Oklahoma would go on to win the national championship that season, their fourth consecutive title.
 In her junior season, Monticelli returned to the Sooner bullpen.
 In 16 appearances, she recorded 20 strikeouts in 21 1/3 innings of work, and pitched to a 3.94 ERA.

+In summer 2025, she played for the Madison Night Mares of the Northwoods League.
+She later became the first NWLS alum to appear in professional softball.

 On July 28, 2025, Monticelli transferred to LSU.
+She finished her college career with the Tigers, earning the accolade of SEC Pitcher of the Week in April.

+Professional career

+In June 2026, Monticelli made her professional debut with the Atlanta Smoke of the PSL.